DigiBP/25DIGIBP5/README.md

 This project aims to address inefficiencies in the current onboarding process by focusing on the **digitalization of cross-departmental workflows**.
 The existing process involves multiple internal and external systems (e.g. Enboarder, ServiceNow, Confluence, Active Directory, MDM, SAP) and stakeholders (HR, IT, SAP, supervisors, external providers).
 Despite having a defined structure, the process is heavily dependent on manual activities and informal communication channels.

 ### Goal
-The core objective of the digitalization initiative is to ensure that new employees are provided with all necessary IT hardware and system access on their **first working day**.
-This is to be achieved by:
+The core objective of this digitalization initiative is to ensure that new employees are equipped with all necessary IT hardware and system access on their first working day.
+This requires a fundamental redesign of the existing onboarding process, which is currently characterized by high manual effort, fragmented systems, and inconsistent handovers.

+Key goals include:
+- **Digitalizing the end-to-end onboarding process** to eliminate manual dependencies,
-- Reducing delays between stakeholders and process steps, and
+- **Reducing process delays** between stakeholders by streamlining and standardizing communication, and
-- Automating repetitive and time-sensitive activities.
+- **Automating repetitive and time-sensitive activities**, such as ticket creation and form handling.

+These improvements aim to increase operational efficiency, reduce onboarding lead time, and ensure a positive employee experience from day one.

 # As-Is Process
 The onboarding process begins in the HR department, when HR receives the signed contract of the new employee.
 After creating a new employee profile in Enboarder, an automatic e-mail is sent to the supervisor, requesting them to complete the PDF form “Request New Employee”.
 HR further creates an Active Directory User for the new employee.